marcoaaz/Acevedo-Kamber/README.md

 # Semi-automated mineralogy using optical microscopy and pixel-based classification

 The repository contains the scripts of a petrographic image analysis pipeline that supports whole-slide imaging (multi-gigapixel files) for estimating modal mineralogy.
-After acquisition in the [VS200 slide scanner](https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/), the inputs are multi-pol optical scans that can be downloaded using OlyVIA software via a local server access (NIS-SQL).
-Read the full documentation in Suplementary material 1 (see Option A and Option B) of the paper:
+The full documentation can be found in Suplementary material 1 (Option A and Option B) [(Acevedo and Kamber, 2023)](https://doi.org/10.3390/min13020156).

+This repository has derived into two new software packages (updated on 7-Nov-25):
+- Cube converter v1 [Link](): convert VS200 polarised microscopy optical images into ray tracing outputs (PPL-max, XPL-max, etc.)
+- Phase interpreter v1 [Link](https://github.com/marcoaaz/phase_interpreter): produce a mineral phase map and perform basic image analysis from the original semantic segmentation

+## Citation

 **Acevedo Zamora, M.A.; Kamber, B.S.
 Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images. ***Minerals*** 2023, 13, 156. https://doi.org/10.3390/min13020156**

-If using our work, please, also cite the authors of the open-source software (Bioformats, QuPath, VIPS), who can be contacted at the largest bioinformatics imaging [forum](https://forum.image.sc/).
+Please, also cite the authors of the open-source software (Bioformats, QuPath, VIPS), who can be contacted at the largest bioinformatics imaging [forum](https://forum.image.sc/).

+## Dataset and overview of data acquisition

+After acquisition in the [VS200 slide scanner](https://www.olympus-lifescience.com/en/solutions-based-systems/vs200/), the inputs are multi-pol optical scans that can be downloaded using OlyVIA software via a local server access (NIS-SQL).
 The original images (*.vsi pyramidal images) can be accessed in the [virtual microscope](https://qutrocks.qut.edu.au/) and accessed using (user ; password): QUTguest_paper1 ; Olympus123

 <img src="https://github.com/marcoaaz/Acevedo-Kamber/assets/61703106/73136829-4e22-4d8e-b60d-3b417a371dcd" width=70% height=70%>